Atrial Fibrillation Nursing Care Plan

 What is atrial fibrillation (AFib)?

 This irregularity disrupts the heart's ability to pump blood efficiently (decreased cardiac output).
 As a result, blood flow may become sluggish or turbulent in the atria, leading to blood clot formation.
-These clots can break loose and travel through the bloodstream, potentially causing blockages in blood vessels supplying the brain, resulting in a stroke and leading to other problems such as persistent atrial fibrillation and coronary artery disease.
-Additionally, AFib can lead to other complications, such as heart failure, where the heart cannot pump enough blood to meet the body's needs.
+These clots can break loose and travel through the bloodstream, potentially causing blockages in blood vessels supplying the brain.
+This can result in a stroke and lead to other problems, such as persistent atrial fibrillation, coronary artery disease, or even congestive heart failure.

 People with AFib may experience symptoms like palpitations (a rapid or irregular heartbeat sensation), shortness of breath, fatigue, chest pain or discomfort, dizziness, and a feeling of fluttering or pounding in the chest.
 Several risk factors can contribute to AFib, including age, high blood pressure, heart disease, diabetes, obesity, excessive alcohol consumption, thyroid problems, and other chronic conditions.
 In some cases, the cause may not be identifiable, and AFib is termed "idiopathic."